 To a newcomer, betting terminology can sound like a foreign language.
-For example, what does it mean when a bettor tells the ticket-seller: "Please give me a $1 trifecta key, 2 to win with 7-8 with 1-4-7-8."?
+What does it mean, for example, when a bettor tells the ticket-seller: "Please give me a $1 trifecta key, 2 to win with 7-8 with 1-4-7-8"?

 Fear not--our job is to guide you through the beginning steps on your way to turning a profit.
 Money-making opportunities abound at Tampa Bay Downs, thanks to low takeout rates and the wealth of past-performance information provided in the program.